-As of December 31, 2016, \$170 million of the \$235 million unrealized losses are related to securities with an unrealized loss position less than 20% of amortized cost or cost, the degree of which suggests that these securities do not pose a high risk of being other-than-temporarily impaired.
-Of the \$170 million, \$120 million are related to unrealized losses on investment grade fixed income securities and \$19 million are related to equity securities.
-Of the remaining \$31 million, \$17 million have been in an unrealized loss position for less than 12 months.
+As of December 31, 2017, \$81 million of the \$101 million unrealized losses are related to securities with an unrealized loss position less than 20% of amortized cost or cost, the degree of which suggests that these securities do not pose a high risk of being other-than-temporarily impaired.
+Of the \$81 million, \$61 million are related to unrealized losses on investment grade fixed income securities and \$3 million are related to equity securities.
+Of the remaining \$17 million, \$7 million have been in an unrealized loss position for less than 12 months.
 Investment grade is defined as a security having a rating of Aaa, Aa, A or Baa from Moody's, a rating of AAA, AA, A or BBB from S&P Global Ratings ("S&P"), a comparable rating from another nationally recognized rating agency, or a comparable internal rating if an externally provided rating is not available.
 Market prices for certain securities may have credit spreads which imply higher or lower credit quality than the current third party rating.
 Unrealized losses on investment grade securities are principally related to an increase in market yields which may include increased risk-free interest rates and/or wider credit spreads since the time of initial purchase.

-As of December 31, 2016, the remaining \$65 million of unrealized losses are related to securities in unrealized loss positions greater than or equal to 20% of amortized cost or cost.
-Investment grade fixed income securities comprising \$27 million of these unrealized losses were evaluated based on factors such as discounted cash flows and the financial condition and near-term and long-term prospects of the issue or issuer and were determined to have adequate resources to fulfill contractual obligations.
-Of the \$65 million, \$22 million are related to below investment grade fixed income securities and \$16 million are related to equity securities.
-Of these amounts, \$9 million are related to below investment grade fixed income securities that had been in an unrealized loss position greater than or equal to 20% of amortized cost for a period of twelve or more consecutive months as of December 31, 2016.
+As of December 31, 2017, the remaining \$20 million of unrealized losses are related to securities in unrealized loss positions greater than or equal to 20% of amortized cost or cost.
+Investment grade fixed income securities comprising \$13 million of these unrealized losses were evaluated based on factors such as discounted cash flows and the financial condition and near-term and long-term prospects of the issue or issuer and were determined to have adequate resources to fulfill contractual obligations.
+Of the \$20 million are related to below investment grade fixed income securities.
+Of these amounts, \$2 million are related to below investment grade fixed income securities that had been in an unrealized loss position greater than or equal to 20% of amortized cost for a period of twelve or more consecutive months as of December 31, 2017.

 ABS, RMBS and CMBS in an unrealized loss position were evaluated based on actual and projected collateral losses relative to the securities' positions in the respective securitization trusts, security specific expectations of cash flows, and credit ratings.

-This evaluation also takes into consideration credit enhancement, measured in terms of (i) subordination from other classes of securities in the trust that are contractually obligated to absorb losses before the class of security the Company owns, (ii) the expected impact of other structural features embedded in the securitization trust beneficial to the class of securities the Company owns, such as overcollateralization and excess spread, and (iii) for ABS and RMBS in an unrealized loss position, credit enhancements from reliable bond insurers, where applicable.
+This evaluation also takes into consideration credit enhancement, measured in terms of (i) subordination from other classes of securities in the trust that are contractually obligated to absorb losses before the class of security the Company owns, and (ii) the expected impact of other structural features embedded in the securitization trust beneficial to the class of securities the Company owns, such as overcollateralization and excess spread.
 Municipal bonds in an unrealized loss position were evaluated based on the underlying credit quality of the primary obligor, obligation type and quality of the underlying assets.
 Unrealized losses on equity securities are primarily related to temporary equity market fluctuations of securities that are expected to recover.

-As of December 31, 2016, the Company has not made the decision to sell and it is not more likely than not the Company will be required to sell fixed income securities with unrealized losses before recovery of the amortized cost basis.
-As of December 31, 2016, the Company had the intent and ability to hold equity securities with unrealized losses for a period of time sufficient for them to recover.
+As of December 31, 2017, the Company has not made the decision to sell and it is not more likely than not the Company will be required to sell fixed income securities with unrealized losses before recovery of the amortized cost basis.
+As of December 31, 2017, the Company had the intent and ability to hold equity securities with unrealized losses for a period of time sufficient for them to recover.